 Unlike Western culture, which unceremoniously discards umbilical cords, Nepalese culture has a very different perspective of childbirth.
 Nepalese also have significantly more challenges.
 High maternal mortality rates during childbirth result from a combination of factors, particularly scarcity of medical resources and existing social mores that put expectant mothers at risk when delivering their children.
 You might also be interested in Coconut Oil Secret Review

 After a day of travel I am five-hundred miles east of Kathmandu in Ilam.
-The 3 Week Diet Review.
+Zoe's Yoga Burn Review.
 The Dr. Megh Bahadur Parajuli Community Hospital, overlooking a valley of tea fields, was built during a civil war by a team of volunteers.
 Although it serves as an imperative medical resource for the local population, the hospital struggles to survive under financial and political strains.
 These strains create occasional yet dangerous dearths of medical talent, technology and medicines.
 However hope comes with the arrival of a team of Western doctors who will be volunteering their time and money.
 Word spreads rapidly of their arrival and patients make their way to the hospital from all over the region.

 It’s 7:00 AM, and part of the Western team has been laboring all night over the first childbirth.
 Sadly, the baby is stillborn.
 It is a rough start for the medical mission.